RoyIvia/devops-cloud-portfolio/04-shell-scripting/README.md

  1. Docker containers
  2. CI/CD pipelines
  3. Production servers

+## KornShell (ksh)

+KornShell (ksh) is a Unix shell developed as an improvement over the original Bourne shell (sh).
+It provides more advanced scripting features such as functions and enhanced arithmetic support, while remaining largely compatible with POSIX standards.

+ksh was widely used in enterprise Unix systems such as AIX and Solaris, and is still found in many legacy environments.
+Compared to bash, it offers fewer modern features but maintains better portability and closer adherence to standard shell behavior.

+While new scripts are typically written using POSIX sh or bash, understanding ksh is important when working with older systems and existing production scripts.

 ## Engineering Standards:
 - All scripts in portable-scripts/ are POSIX-compliant
 - Scripts are tested using dash